olk90/compose-codeTextField/README.md

 - **Automatic Indentation**: Maintains the indentation level of the previous line when creating a new line.
 - **Bracket Matching**: Automatically inserts closing brackets for opening brackets, improving code structure and reducing errors.
+- **Line Numbers:** The line numbers will be displayed left of the text input.

 ## Installation